smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

-July 12-22 had maximum temperatures at the NWS’s Inner Harbor weather station of at least 90 degrees F and max heat indexes of at least 92 F, using hourly snapshot data.
+July 12-22 had maximum temperatures at the NWS’s Inner Harbor weather station of at least 90 degrees F and max heat indexes of at least 92 F, found using hourly snapshot data.
 The table below shows on only one day was there an hourly average of 100 degrees, July 21.
-Using a different dataset from the NCDC, the official maximum for each day, which is calculated using minute-by-minute readings, shows it 100 on July 20 and 101 on July 21.
+Using a different dataset from the NCDC, the official maximum for each day, which is calculated using minute-by-minute readings, shows it as 100 on July 20 and 101 on July 21.

 #### Supporting code and output \[cq\]